oran-testing/soft-t-ue/docs/rstFiles/installation.rst

 -------------------------

 1. Use Python, running on the UE, to script everything.

 2. Use PyQt6 as a GUI.

 3. To prepare the system, open a series of terminals; use asyncio to stream data while also updating GUI.

-   1. Run the open 5G core.
+   i.
+Run the open 5G core.
-   2. When it’s up, run gNodeB.
+   ii.
+When it's up, run gNodeB.
-   3. When it’s up, run the 4G UE.
+   iii.
+When it's up, run the 4G UE. iv.
+When it's up, run iperf -s in the 5G core container.
-   4. When it’s up, run iperf -s in the 5G core container.
-(Perhaps several, one for each UE.)
+   v.
+When it's up, run iperf --json on the client.
+Listen to JSON data
-   5. When it’s up, run iperf –json on the client.
-Listen to JSON data then graph.
+      then graph.

 4. Write a Python-based install script to download/install the entire